“I hate reading books.”

 Daisy wore a clingy black dress with a neckline so deep it could tutor philosophy.

-Packed with page turning suspense, plus a witty sense of humor that will keep you laughing when you aren’t biting your nails, a Harlan Coben novel is perfect for someone who thinks they don’t like novels, and this is no exception.
+Packed with page turning suspense, plus a witty sense of humor that will keep you laughing when you aren’t biting your nails, a Harlan Coben novel is the perfect book for someone who thinks they don’t like novels, and this is no exception.

 5. A Man Called Ove